 The use of drill spoons, (also known as handles or keys), are a great way to accurately use sequential drilling technique when using guided surgery.
+The are available from some implant suppliers.

 The drill spoons fit into the metal drill tube in the surgical guide and allow you to use a range of drill sizes with precision by changing the drill spoon size.